Psychology 3350: Cultural Psychology

 Tapp, J. (2015).
 Framing the curriculum for participation: A Bernsteinian perspective on academic literacies.
 Teaching in Higher Education, 20(7), 711-722.

 Bruner, J. (1996).
 The Culture of Education.
 Cambridge, MA: Harvard University Press.
-(Section III of Chapter 1: Culture, Mind, and Education)
+(Preface and Section III of Chapter 1: Culture, Mind, and Education) (link available on Moodle site)